 BroadSoft XSI (Xtended Service Interface) allows remote applications to integrate with Broad-Soft services to perform telephony-related actions and to be notified about telephony events.
-N870 IP PRO enables the use of XSI services to provide the user with XSI directories and call lists.
+The phone system enables the use of XSI services to provide the user with XSI directories and call lists.